shakebugs/shake-docs/docs/android/configuration-and-data/essentials.md

 The ones you don't see listed were either denied or not requested at all.

-## Attaching more data
+## Attach more data

 If you want Shake to attach custom data to your tickets, you can do that as well.
 Read about attaching your own variables to tickets with [Ticket metadata](android/configuration-and-data/ticket-metadata.md).

-Do you also want to attach programmaticaly files, to tickets, images for example?
-Visit [Attachments](/android/configuration-and-data/auto-attach-files.md).
+Do you also want to attach files to tickets programmaticaly?
+Visit [Auto attach files](/android/configuration-and-data/auto-attach-files.md).

 ## Limitations